mezzo-forte-design/geoxp/packages/web-audio/README.md

 geoXp.on('ready', sound =>  { /* ... */ })
 ```

-Some audio content is ready for playback — either it has just started playing (if `autoplaySpots` is enabled), or it's fully prepared and awaiting manual start.
+Some audio content is ready for playback — either it has just started playing (if `autoplaySounds` is enabled), or it's fully prepared and awaiting manual start.
 This event is emitted after the sound is loaded, allowed to play (based on overlap rules), and determined to be ready.
 Use it to track when a sound becomes available for playback, regardless of whether it starts automatically or not.

 ### **Audio interaction**